 Dating back to Cycle 1, a decreasing trend exists across cycles with respect to the percentage of ability level ratings flagged for having a large SE_M (see Tables 1 and 2 in Reeder & Tsacoumis, 2015 for results from Cycles 1-16 and subsequent annual reports for results from the following analysis cycles).
-Although the SE_M values have decreased over time, it is likely they have reached a lower asymptote in recent cycles as it is difficult to consistently obtain rates lower than 0.05-0.15% of the ratings.
+Although the SE_M values have decreased over time, they have likely reached a lower asymptote in recent cycles as it is difficult to consistently obtain rates lower than 0.05-0.15% of the ratings.
 Exceptions in which there have been increases in flagged ratings across the cycles, such as the increase observed for Cycle 23, have been relatively rare.
-The increase in agreement observed in cycles over time could be attributable to the fact that most of the occupations rated have also been rated in a previous cycle, and slightly revised rating procedures were introduced to accommodate this large percentage of repeat occupations (Fleisher & Tsacoumis, 2012).
-In contrast, the decrease in agreement observed in Cycle 23 could be attributed to the fact that 32 of 80 occupations examined were "new" occupations arising from the recent taxonomy update (Green & Allen, 2020; Gregory et al., 2019).
-It seems reasonable that agreement might be slightly lower because analysts did not have prior mean ratings for these occupations as a source of information to inform their current ratings.
-That said, these findings suggest there remains a high level of agreement among the occupational analysts.
+The increase in agreement observed in cycles over time could be attributable to the fact that most of the occupations rated have also been rated in a previous cycle (all of the occupations rated in Cycle 24 were repeat occupations), and slightly revised rating procedures were introduced to accommodate this large percentage of repeat occupations (Fleisher & Tsacoumis, 2012).
+In contrast, the decrease in agreement observed in the previous cycle (Cycle 23) could be attributed to the fact that 32 of 80 occupations examined were "new" occupations arising from the recent taxonomy update (Green & Allen, 2020; Gregory et al., 2019).
+It seems reasonable that agreement might be slightly lower for Cycle 23 because analysts did not have prior mean ratings for these occupations as a source of information to inform their current ratings.
+That said, these findings suggest there remains a high level of agreement among the occupational analysts for Cycle 24 and prior cycles.
 The detailed results of the recommended data flags and suppression criteria are depicted by the shaded cells in the results presented in Appendix B.

-Analysis 2: Cycle 23 Interrater Agreement
+Analysis 2: Cycle 24 Interrater Agreement

 Interrater agreement was assessed to determine the level of absolute agreement among the occupational analysts in ratings within a construct for a particular occupation.
 Measures of interrater agreement index the extent to which the eight raters provided the same rating regarding the level of an ability (e.g., Written Comprehension) required to perform within a particular occupation.
 To examine agreement, we calculated the standard deviation (SD) of ratings across occupational analysts for a given construct and scale for each occupation and the SE_M of these ratings.
-For both indices, lower values indicate greater agreement, and vice versa.
+For both indices, lower values indicate greater agreement and vice versa.